learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 You can see both classifiers do a pretty good job classifying texts as either "SPAM" or "HAM".
 Let's figure out which words are the most important to each class of texts!
 Recall that Inverse Document Frequency can help us determine which words are most important in an entire corpus or group of documents.

+<b>3) Create a function that calculates the IDF of each word in our collection of texts.</b>

 ```python
 def get_idf(class_, df, stopwords_list):